McColl Park Grand Opening

 The corner of Trade and Tryon, one of Charlotte’s most iconic squares has been thoughtfully reimagined.
 What was once a familiar spot in the Uptown landscape has been transformed into something welcoming and full of vibrancy.
 Say hello to McColl Park, a beautifully redesigned public space that brings new energy to the center of the city and our beloved neighborhood.

-The park was designed through a collaboration between Bolton & Menk and Hood Design Studio, led by nationally renowned landscape architect and Charlotte native, Walter Hood.
+The park was designed through a collaboration between Bolton & Menk and Hood Design Studio, led by nationally renowned designer and Charlotte native, Walter Hood.
 From the start, the design team wanted this space to reflect Charlotte’s past, present, and future.
-They looked at the area’s deep roots, including the city’s Indigenous history, the American Revolution, and the evolution of this very corner, and combined that with what the community said they wanted and needed from a public space today.
+The design reflects area’s deep roots, including the city’s Indigenous history, the American Revolution, and the evolution of this very corner.
+It was also shaped by the community's ideas and priorities for a public space today.

-This place is more than a green space with benches and trees, though it has plenty of both.
-McColl Park was created with our community in mind, inviting people to hang out, reflect, and to connect.
-It features an giant public art installation, a dedication wall honoring one of Charlotte’s great civic leaders, and carefully designed spaces that feel both fun and peaceful.
+McColl Park invites people to gather, reflect, and connect.
+It features an impressive public art installation, a dedication wall honoring one of Charlotte’s great civic leaders, and thoughtfully designed spaces that feel both playful and serene.

 Hugh McColl played a major role in shaping the modern Charlotte skyline and the civic spirit behind it.
 This park is a tribute to that legacy, and it also serves as a welcoming space for everyone.
 Whether you work nearby, live in Uptown, or just enjoy spending time in the city, McColl Park offers a new, people-focused place to be.